-The question is how does probable cause relate to searches of your person or of your property.
+How does probable cause relate to searches of your person or of your property?
 Generally, the U.S. Constitution under the fourth amendment requires law enforcement an order to conduct a search of you or your property to be in possession of a search warrant.
 However there are certain exceptions.
 One of the exceptions for not having a search warrant to conduct a search is when law enforcement has probable cause to conduct a search and the item or the area that they want to search is fleeting or can be moved.

-The criminal defense attorneys at Carlson, Meissner, Hart & Hayslett, P.A. are fighting for our clients rights in criminal defense cases in Clearwater, Tampa, Bradenton, Spring Hill, Pinellas, Pasco, New Port Richey, Manatee, Hillsborough and Hernando Counties in Florida.
+The criminal defense attorneys at Carlson, Meissner, Hart & Hayslett, P.A. fight for your rights and your freedom in criminal cases in Clearwater, Tampa, Bradenton, Spring Hill, Pinellas, Pasco, New Port Richey, Manatee, Hillsborough and Hernando Counties in Florida.

 Se Habla Español.